tarasov95/dbwrap/README.md

 Main goal of the library is use C# compiler to track changes in the database layer & detect problems related to compatibility of the C# code with the database public interface.
 For example, if you have a stored procedure and have used it for some time  and then, suddenly, number/types/names of the procedure parameters changes C# compiler should generate an error and point you to the problem.
 As a bonus Visual Studio intellisense is immediately aware of the stored procedure names, parameters and their data types.

-Entity framework can be used to the same effect.
-Comparing to the Entity Framework, the library is very simple & single-focused: it leaves everything to the database layer and only takes care of invoking stored procedure through the generated wrappers.
-Another objective solved by the library is ability to integrate in msbuild (or other build systems) and perfom mandatory compile time checking of the database layer at compile time.
+jOOQ (http://www.jooq.org/) from Java world is conceptually very similar to this library.
+Unlike the prototype, DbWrap supports only MSSQL server and can generate wrappers only for stored procedures.
+While obviously a limitation, those constraints make the library very simple, easy to manage and tend to enforce a good encapsulation of the core database objects.

 How to use
 ==========